aplteam/Tatin/docs/SyntaxReference.md

 Note that removing the directories hosting the packages might fail for all sorts of reasons even though the package and any dependencies were already successfully removed from both the dependency file and the build list.

+### UpdateClient

+The function that is eventually called by `]TATIN.UpdateTatin`.
+It installs a later version of Tatin and loads it into `⎕SE` and finally initialises Conga again.

 ### Version